MiniFate/MiniFate/_chapters/00-outline.md

 the way you write an aspect matters.
 A duel can be scary or sad or sexy.

+Aspects can lean on pop culture.

+Anything important can be an aspect.
+Characters have aspects.
+The setting has aspects.
+Scenes have aspects.

+Some examples of different ways to flavor the same general idea.

+Robin's concept:
+- `Veteran of the New Crusades`
+- `Beloved Bandit`

+Night:
+- `It's Quiet...
+Too Quiet` (ominous/tense)
+- `Deep Dark Shadows`

+Rain:
+- `Pissing Rain`
+- `Raining Cats and Dogs`
+- `Thunderous Downpour`
+- `Cold and Wet`
+- `Better to Stay Inside`
+- `Slick Bricks`

 Do we also introduce fate points here?
 Maybe mention in passing, or maybe not at all.